Balance Training Exercises

 The exercises are fun, with regular practice will sure to improve balance.
 Yng Shiang, Tan

-Most people don't spend any time thinking about their balance until it's too late - when they actually fall or injure themselves.
-But balance isn't just a concern for the elderly who are more prone to falls (and the serious complications those falls can cause).
-Balance training is important for health-conscious pupils who wish to age well, avoid falls, improve athletic ability, coordination, stamina and overall fitness and health.
+Most people don't spend time thinking about their balance until it's too late - when they actually fall or injure themselves.
+But balance isn't just a concern for the elderly, who are more prone to falls (and the serious complications those falls can cause).
+Balance training is important for health-conscious pupils who wish to age well, avoid falls, and improve athletic ability, coordination, stamina, and overall fitness and health.

-As children, we develop balance climbing trees, walking and running on unsteady surfaces, sports, games etc. As adults, we seldom think about balance and rarely practice it.
-When was the last time you climbed a jungle gym, walked over a log or trying to balance on one leg with your eyes closed?
-We do all of this and much much more in the course.
+As children, we develop balance by climbing trees, walking and running on unsteady surfaces, sports, games, etc. As adults, we seldom think about balance and rarely practice it.
+When was the last time you climbed a jungle gym, walked over a log, or tried to balance on one leg with your eyes closed?
+We do all of this and much, much more in the course.

 Your sense of vision is a big part of good balance.
 Vision works hand in hand with the inner ear to maintain balance.
 If you move your eyes or take vision out of the equation altogether, it's harder to balance.
 You might be surprised how challenging it is to simply stand with your eyes closed.
 We play a lot with removing vision during some of the more advanced exercises in this course.

 Don't way until you notice your balance is changing.
 Start today!
-Click 'ADD TO CART' top right hand corner and start improving your balance for the future.
+Click 'ADD TO CART' and start improving your balance for the future.

 I hope to see you on the inside!